 Think of this show like if someone threw Twin Peaks and Pretty Little Liars in a stew, then sprinkled Archie details all over it.
 It’s weird, goofy, and melodramatic in a way only a show about extremely hormonal teens can be.
 If you’re looking for small town intrigue featuring a cast of eccentric characters, played by actors who all seem just a little too attractive, look no further.

 The show kind of goes off the rails in later seasons, but that’s no doubt what a lot of people are looking for anyway.
-Currently, there are three seasons are out on Netflix, with a fourth coming very soon.
+Currently, there are four seasons are out on Netflix.

 2. The Chilling Adventures of Sabrina